Original Saltwater Fly Patterns

 THREAD: White Danville’s Flat Waxed Nylon

-UNDERWING: White Micro Rabbit Zonker Strip attached to the underside of the hook with length about three times the overall hook length.
-The Zonker is easily perforated on its centerline with by the very sharp hook point and slid around the bend for a proper smooth & straight, “uncrumpled” positioning under the hook shank.
-The Zonker is neatly snipped at the hook eye with a Vee-shaped cut and fastened down with thread
+UNDERWING: White Micro Rabbit Strip attached to the underside of the hook with length about three times the overall hook length.
+The Rabbit Strip is easily perforated on its centerline with by the very sharp hook point and slid around the bend for a proper smooth & straight, “uncrumpled” positioning under the hook shank.
+The Strip is neatly snipped at the hook eye with a Vee-shaped cut and fastened down with thread

 MID-WING: Six to 8 strands each of pearl and emerald Flashabou evenly mixed and attached to the top of the hook shank.
 A loop-style foul guard formed with 15- or 20-pound-test clear monofilament may be included in the mid-wing atop the hook shank (immediately below the flash material) to mitigate fouling of the slinky underwing on windy days

-WING: White bucktail with length to match the Zonker underwing.
-Optionally, the wing may be lightly topped with chartreuse bucktail and 10 – 12 strands of pearl Krystal Flash to enhance visibility
+WING: White bucktail with length to match the Rabbit Strip underwing.
+The wing may optionally be topped with chartreuse or pink bucktail (or both) and 10 – 12 strands of pearl Krystal Flash to enhance visibility

 HEAD: Finish with head cement, attach Small-Silver F-C Decal Eyes (or equivalent) and lightly coat with Devcon 5-Minute Epoxy